|

 delayed by time period specified by delay on entering or

-exiting the syscall, respectively.
+exiting the system call, respectively.
 The format of delay

 specification is described in section Time specification